 You see, I normally wouldn’t last a day without taking the said doctor-prescribed medication, but since August 2012, I have been relying solely on LifePak.
 These days, I would only experience very light tingling sensations on my toes whenever I would stress out myself – usually from too much walking or doing a lot of house chores during the day, coupled with lack of sleep for two to three consecutive days.
-In addition, since taking LifePak, I started experiencing migraine less, I only experienced sinusitis once in a while and it wasn’t even half as bad as it used to be, I no longer feel very sluggish the following morning if I stay up late at night, and to date, I’ve never had fever.
+In addition, since taking LifePak, I started experiencing migraine less.
+I now only experience sinusitis once in a while and it wasn’t even half as bad as it used to be.
+Since I started taking LifePak, I no longer feel sluggish the following morning if I stay up late at night, and to date, I’ve never had fever.

 Nu Skin|Pharmanex recently launched ageLOC R2, by the way, which is supposed to make the person’s body 10-20 years younger, and it was featured on Discovery Channel Asia in December 2012.
 It is listed in the Physician’s Desk Reference in the US, aside from being available in approximately 50 countries, including those with very strict regulations when it comes to food and drug, such as Singapore, Japan, and Canada.
 I am hoping that ageLOC R2 would help totally extinguish peripheral neuropathy from my system.
 I shall chronicle my experience once I start taking it.

 If you have the same medical condition as mine, you might want to re-evaluate your lifestyle, and start taking high-quality food supplements, like LifePak, along with healthy diet and regular exercise, too.
 Of course, remember that a positive mindset, a happy disposition, coupled with faith in God always bring about miraculous effects! 🙂 – The Musing Mom, 4 July 2013